-For the years ended December 31, 2017, 2016 and 2015, our cash payments of dividends and distributions on common stock exceeded our cash from operations by \$79,902, \$101,311 and \$43,672.
-During 2018, we have significant liquidity commitments at our corporate level (not including our tobacco and real estate operations) that require the use of our existing cash resources.
-These include cash interest expense of approximately \$106,300, dividends on our outstanding common shares of approximately \$222,900 and other corporate expenses and taxes.
-In order to meet the above liquidity requirements as well as other liquidity needs in the normal course of business, we have in the past used cash flows from operations as well as existing cash and cash equivalents.
-Should these resources be insufficient to meet the upcoming liquidity needs, we may also be required to liquidate investment securities and other long-term investments, or, if available, draw on Liggett's credit facility.
+For the years ended December 31, 2017, 2016 and 2015, cash payments of dividends and distributions on common stock exceeded cash from operations by \$79,902, \$101,311 and \$43,672, respectively.
+The terms of our 10.5% Senior Notes due 2026 contain covenants that place significant limitations on our ability to pay dividends and distributions in the future.
+See " 10.5% Senior Notes due 2026" below.
+For the next twelve months beginning November 2, 2018, we have significant liquidity commitments at the corporate level (not including our tobacco and real estate operations) that require the use of existing cash resources.
+These include repayment of the \$230,000 of convertible notes due January 2019 (assuming they do not convert into shares of our common stock), which we intend to do using the cash proceeds of the issuance of our 10.5% Senior Notes due 2026, cash interest expense of approximately \$118,300, which includes \$34,125 from our 10.5% Senior Notes due 2026 that were issued in November 2018, dividends on our outstanding common shares of approximately \$234,700 (which may be higher if our convertible notes due January 2019 convert into shares of our common stock) and other corporate expenses and taxes.

+In order to meet these liquidity requirements as well as other liquidity needs in the normal course of business, we have in the past used cash flows from operations as well as existing cash and cash equivalents, which have, in the past, been generated from operations, monetization of investments and proceeds from debt issuances.
+Should these resources be insufficient to meet upcoming liquidity needs, we may also liquidate investment securities and other long-term investments, or, if available, draw on Liggett's credit facility.
 While there are actions we can take to reduce our liquidity needs, there can be no assurance that such measures will be successful.
-As of June 30, 2018, we had cash and cash equivalents of \$322,414 (including \$80,575 of cash at Douglas Elliman and \$53,952 of cash at Liggett), investment securities, which were carried at \$145,226 (see Note 4 to condensed consolidated financial statements) and long-term investments, which were carried at \$93,536 (and, based on market prices as of June 30, 2018, had a fair value of \$158,584 at June 30, 2018 (see Note 5 to condensed consolidated financial statements)).
-As of June 30, 2018, our investments in real estate ventures were carried at \$151,364 and our investments in real estate, net was carried at \$24,781.
+As of September 30, 2018, we had cash and cash equivalents of \$363,719 (including \$89,866 of cash at Douglas Elliman and \$105,893 of cash at Liggett), investment securities, which were carried at \$135,246 (see Note 4 to condensed consolidated financial statements), and long-term investments, which were carried at \$76,452 (and, based on market prices as of September 30, 2018, had a fair value of \$149,550, including intransit redemptions (see Note 5 to condensed consolidated financial statements)).
+As of September 30, 2018, our investments in real estate ventures were carried at \$142,988 and our investments in real estate, net were carried at \$25,198.

 Corporate Impact of the Tax Act.
 The Tax Act limits our interest expense deduction to 30% of taxable income before interest, depreciation and amortization from 2018 to 2021 and then taxable income before interest thereafter.
 The Tax Act permits us to carry forward disallowed interest expense indefinitely.
-Due to our high degree of leverage, a portion of our interest expense in future years may not be deductible, which would increase the after-tax cost of any new debt financings as well as the refinancing of our existing debt.
+Due to our high degree of leverage, a significant portion of our interest expense in future years may not be deductible, which would increase the after-tax cost of any new debt financings as well as the refinancing of our existing debt.
+We expect a portion of our interest expense in 2018 to be disallowed as a tax deduction and, based on current projections, we do not expect any of this disallowed interest expense to be tax deductible in the future.
+Consequently, as part of our annual effective tax rate, we have established an interest expense carryforward deferred tax asset and corresponding valuation allowance for any disallowed interest expense in 2018.
 We continue to analyze the impact of the nondeductible interest on our operations and capital structure.